 Then, in v5, we find another Greek word for love.
-This time apostle John uses the word 'agapao' which we derive an English word 'agape'.
+This time apostle John uses the word 'agapao' from which we derive an English word 'agape'.
 Many of you already know the meaning of this word: divine love, unconditional love, no-matter-what love.
 Because of this love, Jesus delayed.

-Typically, some people would say, "I don't get it.
+This is where some people would say, "I don't get it.
 What kind of sick love is this that Jesus allowed Lazarus to die?"
-Somehow there are believers who have a completely unbiblical notion that a true born-again Christian should not be sick, nor poor.
-Because they were taught that if they are sick or poor, they do not have enough faith in God; or there are hidden sins; or God doesn't love them enough.
+Somehow there are believers who have a completely unbiblical concept that a true born-again Christian should not be sick, nor should anyone be poor.
+Because they were taught that, if they are sick or poor, it means that they do not have enough faith in God; or they have hidden sins; or God doesn't love them enough.
+Because of this kind of heresy, some even depart from the faith in God with utter dismay, all the while these heresy teachers live high on the hog with the followers' donations to their ministries.